raoul2000/yii2-workflow/guide/intro-upgrade-from-v1.md

 - key `node` is replaced by `status`
 - status ids are stored as keys of the *status* array (and not as value of the `id` key anymore)

+For more information please refer to [Workflow File Source Component](source-file.md) documentation.

 ## Workflow Tasks

 ### Declaration

 Workflow Tasks are not declared anymore in the workflow definition itself.
-This could create a dependency between the workflow and the model, in particular when the workflow tasks was using *$this*.
+This could create a dependency between the workflow and the model, lie for instance when the workflow tasks was using *$this*.

 ### Implementation

 Workflow task used to be a piece of PHP code associated with a workflow transition and evaluated when this transition was performed.
 With this new version, **Workflow Tasks should be implemented as event handler attached to a *after* event type**.

+Please refer to the [Workflow Event](concept-events.md) documentation for more.

 ## Status Constraints
 ### Declaration
-Status Constraints are not declared anymore in the workflow definition itself.
+Status Constraints are not declared anymore in the workflow definition itself, for the same reason as above.

 ### Implementation
 Status Constraints used to be a piece of PHP code associated with a status and evaluated as a logical expression *before* a model enters